sanjanabukka/Excess-Food-Locator/README.md

-This a final project for Cloud Computing (CSCI-B 649) class.

-### Motivation:
-With COVID hitting the world in 2020, many families and the homeless struggle with food insecurities due to financial issues.

 ### Problem statement and Use case:
 This is an application for donating and finding extra/surplus/unused food.
 The application allows users to upload photos of food items